 Search engines might seem like a prominent tool, but there’s a lot about search engines that the average business owner doesn’t understand.
 Whether it’s the use of keywords to bump up your site in listings or the use of Google ads, this stuff doesn’t come naturally.
 It requires some research.

 As of yet, there is no centralized restaurant search engine for diners to use.
 This means that business owners have to make the most of the popular search engines already available.
-Besides, you need to use every SEO tactic in your arsenal to put yourself at the top.
+Besides, you need to use every SEO tactic in your arsenal to put yourself at the top of Google Maps.
 Unsure of what that means?
 Keep reading, and we’ll break it down for you in full.